WiseLibs/super-server-logs/docs/writers.md

 ### Master logging methods

+The following methods write data to the log file.
+Each method is used for a particular purpose.

 - `masterLogger.STARTING_UP()`: This MUST be the first thing logged whenever a master process first starts up.
 - `masterLogger.STARTING_UP_COMPLETED()`: This SHOULD be logged after all workers have been spawned, and their HTTP servers have all been started.
 - `masterLogger.SHUTTING_DOWN()`: This SHOULD be logged when the master process wants to initiate a graceful shutdown procedure, but before any workers have been instructed to shut down.